Former Pittsburgh Home of Andrew Carnegie

-Andrew Carnegie inspired the mass production of steel throughout Pittsburgh, becoming the wealthiest man in America.
+This was the former site of one of the three homes where Andrew Carnegie lived while he was in Pittsburgh.
+An industrialist whose fortune was formed from his businesses that produced steel throughout Pittsburgh and other communities, Carnegie became the wealthiest man in America.
 In the mid-1800s, Carnegie lived in Pittsburgh on what was known then as Rebecca Street.
-However, it was demolished in 1999 because of the construction of Pittsburgh Steelers Heinz Field.
+That estate was demolished in 1999 with the construction of Pittsburgh Steelers Heinz Field.

-While in Pittsburgh, Carnegie lived in a house on Rebecca Street, which is now renamed Reedsdale Street.
-However, the Carnegie house was demolished in the late 1900s for the construction of Heinz Field.
-On June 18, 1999, the ground was broken for the establishment of a new football stadium for the Pittsburgh Steelers.
-The team played at the multi-purpose Three Rivers Stadium that is adjacent from Heinz Field from 1970 to 2000.
-The owner of the team wanted to renovate the Three Rivers Stadium into a football only complex, but after research, he discovered that it would be cheaper to create a brand-new field.
+In his later years, Carnegie lived here on what was then Rebecca Street and is now renamed Reedsdale Street.
+Carnegie's estate was demolished in the late 1900s to make way for the construction of Heinz Field.
+On June 18, 1999, ground was broken for the new football stadium for the Pittsburgh Steelers.
+The team played at the multi-purpose Three Rivers Stadium that is adjacent to Heinz Field from 1970 to 2000.
+The owner of the team wanted to renovate the Three Rivers Stadium into a football-only complex, but after research, he discovered that it would be cheaper to create a brand-new field.
 On October 7, 2001, the Pittsburgh Steelers hosted the Cincinnati Bengals on their field for the first time.
 Because of a 20-year partnership with Heinz Company, the stadium was named Heinz Field.
-The stadium made of 12,000 tons of steel has a capacity of 68,400 people.
+The stadium is made of 12,000 tons of steel and has a capacity of 68,400 people.

 Heinz Field.
 Stadiums of Pro Football.
 2017.
 Accessed April 28, 2017. http://www.stadiumsofprofootball.com/stadiums/heinz-field/.